jminjie/fourhands/README.md

 shared, it is limited to instruments which can output MIDI.

 ## Development
-For self hosting, deploy with `node index.js`.
+For self hosting, deploy with `node index.js debug`.
 This will serve the files needed for the page (index.html and js/) and also start the NodeJs server (index.js).

-(You may have to use sudo, since index.js by default is serving files through https, since MIDI access is only allowed on secure connections).
+If you have local SSL keys you can deploy with HTTPS using `node index.js`.

-If you don't have an SSL cert you can comment out the https server and uncomment the http server in index.js.
-But note that a secure connection is required for MIDI access (localhost is secure by default).
+Note that a secure connection is required for MIDI input (localhost is secure by default).

 Client should be available at localhost:30001.